 If you need help finding providers who perform these services, call UMP Customer Service.
 See Other services paid at the network rate in your UMP Plus certificate of coverage for a complete list of services that fit into this category.

 Out-of-network providers cost you the most money.
 Your plan reimburses out-of-network providers at a lower rate than network providers, and out-of-network providers may balance bill you.
-This means that the provider may bill you for charges above the allowed amount, which is known as balance billing.
+This means that the provider may bill you for charges above the allowed amount.

 Some providers who work in a network facility may not be network providers.
 To ensure that you receive the highest benefit level, confirm the network status of the provider and facility before you receive services by visiting the Find a doctor website or by calling UMP Customer Service.

 Our plans offer coverage nationally and internationally.